anderson-jason573/iperf-testing-with-ansible-playbooks/README.md

 # Collection of Bash and YAML scripts being used with Ansible

-Collection of Bash and YAML scripts being used with Ansible for the lab I created to test and vet configurations for Orchestrator and Silver Peak appliances, for GWL's new DC project.

 The purpose of these scripts is to initiate iperf sessions between three servers designated as 'iperf clients' and three servers designated as 'iperf servers'.
-The goal is to generate enough 'source IP' and 'destination IP' pairs, for ecmp testing through the silver peak fabric.

 Servers 1 - 3 are 'iperf clients'
 Servers 4 - 6 are 'iperf servers'